worldyn/crawler/README.md

 # house-web-crawler
-A SaaS that will help you easily look for an apartment/house rental contract via a web crawler that collects the latest info from several websites with rental contracts.
-Written in GoLang.
+A SaaS in GoLang that has a REST API that easily looks for an apartment/house rental contract via a web crawler that collects the latest info from several websites with rental contracts.

 Made by Adam Jacobs and Olle Berglöf.

 TODO:

-- Utveckla concurrent web crawler som hämtar relevant information från särskilda bostadssidor.
+- Implement more crawls to new house listing websites.

-- Mongodb som uppdaterar sig själv med info från hemsidorna.
-DB datan visas på startsidan.
-Undersök hur ofta den bör uppdateras.
+- Refine REST api if needed

-- REST api med GET request som kör igång web crawlern till alla sidor.
+- Investigate how often the db should be updated.

-- Koppla api till front end
+- Connect API to front end.

-- designa simpelt front end
+- Design simple front end.
+More info comes soon.